Court Administration is the agency which interacts most with the public during their associations with the legal system.

 Court Administration provides case management for all court cases processed in Sherburne County District Court.
 Cases include criminal, civil, family, probate, juvenile, traffic, and conciliation courts.
 This office also collects all court fees and fines, schedules court hearings, keeps court records, and manages jury qualification and selection.

 Funding & Authority

 Although located in the Sherburne County Government Center, as part of the Minnesota Judicial Branch, court administration is a state funded, rather than county funded, office.
 Sherburne County is part of the Tenth Judicial District.
 The office of the district court clerk is also called court administrator by statute.
 The Sherburne County Court Administrator is appointed by the Judges of the Tenth Judicial District.
 The authority and responsibilities of the office are set forth in Minnesota Statutes, Chapter 485.

-Tuesdays 8:30am - 11:30am & 1:30pm - 3:00pm on a first-come first-served basis based on availability.
-Note: Based on staffing, hours/days are subject to change.
+Walk-in hours are Tuesdays from 8:30 a.m. to 11:30 a.m. and 1:30 p.m. to 3 p.m. on a first-come first-served basis based on availability Based on staffing, hours and days are subject to change.
 If you are planning to visit the Self-Help Center in person, please call 763-279-4325 (voicemails not currently accepted) to confirm the Center is open the day you plan to visit.